GapData/datacamp/README.md

 foreman start
 ````

-This project uses environemt variables for configuration.
+This project uses environment variables for configuration.
 See the `.env` file to see what is available.
 If you need to override some variable for development and that change is specific to your machine and should not concern other developers, create a `.env.local` file and add the variable there. `.env.local` is gitignored by default.

 ## DEPLOYMENT